Teaching Ratings¶

 State the hypothesis:

-- $H_0: µ_1 = µ_2 = µ_3$ (The three population means are equal.)
+- $H_0: µ_1 = µ_2 = µ_3$ (The three population means are equal)

 - $H_1:$ At least one of the means differ.

-model = ols('beauty ~ age_group', data=teaching_ratings_df).fit()
+model = ols('beauty ~ age_group', data=df).fit()

 anova_table = sm.stats.anova_lm(model)